darvybm/examguard-ai/README.md

 **Examguard IA** is an advanced web platform designed to allow users to meticulously track a person's activity in a video recording to identify fraudulent behaviors along the timeline.
 The system is capable of tracking head position, detecting when the head is to the right, left, up, down, or facing forward.
 It also detects the presence of the face and indicates when it is absent.
 Another feature is object detection, allowing the tracking of elements like mobile phones or computer peripherals in the video.
 All this information is collected after processing the video and is then presented in an interactive and dynamic report.
 In this report, users can view the specific moments in the video where detected events occurred, along with visual evidence and various statistics.

 The AI component of **Examguard IA** was built using Python.
-For object detection, the **cvlib** library is used.
+For face detection, the **cvlib** library is used.
 Head position tracking is performed using the **PnP** (Perspective-n-Point) algorithm, supported by **MediaPipe** to obtain facial landmark points.
-The processing of these points and the iteration over video frames are handled with **OpenCV**, which is also used for object detection.
+The processing of these landmark points and the iteration over video frames are handled with **OpenCV**, which is also used for object detection.
 The system incorporates a custom object detection model trained with **YOLOv8**, using images extracted from freely available datasets like **COCO**, **OpenDataset**, and other datasets available on **Roboflow**.
 All these techniques are integrated into a single Python algorithm that processes the videos received through an API built in **Flask**, returning the analyzed results.

 The **Examguard IA** website is meticulously built in Java, using the **Spring Boot** framework.
 Authentication and authorization are managed with **Spring Security**.
 On the frontend, **HTML**, **CSS**, **JavaScript**, and **Bootstrap** are used, based on the free dashboard from **CoreUI**.
 When a user uploads a video to the Spring Boot platform, it connects with the Python API implemented in Flask.
 Communication between Flask and Spring is managed via **JWT** (JSON Web Tokens).
 The Flask API stores the video in a local file system and, if instructed, processes it second by second (not frame by frame, to optimize processing time).